-Spoiler alert: men and women are just about complete opposites.
+Men and women are just about complete opposites.
 This includes the area of sex.
-While men are usually visual beings, women tend to be emotional beings, which causes some difficulty in the bedroom.
-We’re going to look at how most men and women are hardwired for intimacy.
+While men are usually visual beings, women tend to be emotional beings, which causes some difficulty in the bedroom at times.
+In this article, we’re going to look at how most men and women are hardwired for intimacy.
 In other words, we’ll try to solve the question – Why intimacy is different for men and women.

 1. Visual nature